 Eating sugar causes the body to produce more of a hormone called insulin, which also causes an increase in blood pressure and heart rate.
 If you have type 2 diabetes, eating sugary foods can also cause your blood sugar levels to rise quickly and lead to blurred vision, nausea, shortness of breath.

 Foods to Eat With High Blood Pressure

 To control blood pressure, it is essential that you manage your weight as being overweight is associated with high blood pressure.
-Eating food that is lower in calories and controlling your portion sizes is important to keeping your weight at a healthy level.
+Eating food that is lower in calories and controlling your portion sizes is important to keep your weight at a healthy level.
 Go for food that is high in essential nutrients while being low on sugar, fat and salt.
-Drinking plenty of fluids is also important to keeping blood pressure manageable.
+Drinking plenty of fluids is also important for keeping blood pressure manageable.